It’s traditional in these circumstances to say I’m sorry for your loss.

 I know that you feel lonely and isolated.
 Alone in your grief and pain.

-I know that you wish to go to sleep, to wake up and to find that it has all been a horrible dream.
+I know that you wish to go to sleep, to wake up and to find that it’s all been a horrible dream.

 I know that you blame yourself for the death of your baby.
 You wonder if there is something that you could have done to prevent the miscarriage.
 And you feel a failure.